 I'd strongly suggest you have a look at the discussions linked from the "Local Info and Community Discussions" section of the Sea Trips - Scotland page where you'll find advice and comment about tidal conditions in the Corry, and also links to other trips in the area.
 There is also a superb website called Whirlpool-scotland.co.uk dedicated to the Corry which is well worth a look.
 They offer a DVD about it as well as providing a lot of insight into the local myths, legends and tales of this awesome natural phenomenon.

 Coming West to East (as we did) on the ebb is less worrying, and staying close to Scarba allows you to grab the eddies if necessary.
 There are few if any opportunities to land on Scarba though as you come through.
 Our refuge at the SW is only accessible in calm conditions.
 There is a bay toward the East end in which you could land and there is also a safe, sheltered bay just round the point on the SE of Scarba where a bothy (private?) stands on the hill.
 Although I've not been in it, I'm told that the Bay of Pigs on the North of Jura should also offer safe haven.

 VHF coverage is non-existent until some way up the West side of Jura, going North.
 I couldn't get reception until Shian Bay, and then only just got the forecast while standing on top of one of the raised beaches.
 By Corpach Bay reception was reasonable on the water.
 Mobiles are not reliable in the Sound of Islay but generally ok (Vodaphone) on the outside of Jura, but not up into Loch Tarbert itself unless you get to high ground.

 A fantastic trip, made more so by good company.
+And good stories.
 Thanks to Tim, Rob & Jenny and Kathy.